 - Assess biological elements, potentials, and possible development barriers in regards to nature areas in the urban environment

-- Discuss biological aspects in relation to management wih focus on authenticity, aesthetics, recreation and other interests
+- Discuss biological aspects in relation to management with focus on authenticity, aesthetics, recreation and other interests

-Course literature will consist of selected book chapters and papers.
+Course literature will consist of selected scientific papers.
 Literature will be freely available on KUnet.